Feemagie/website-content/website-changelog.md

 * Added Steam purchase links on game pages
 * Added new screenshot images for _all_ indie games, along with thumbnails
 * Added ability to screenshot preview images in full screen
+* Updated emphasis "Indie Games" in the navigation bar.
 * Updated background color when hovering over games on the [Games](/games) page to be a little lighter
 * Updated location of content images for game to be sorted with their respective markdown content on [GitHub](https://github.com/Feemagie/website-content)
 * Fixed bug with single-page routing not passing reference to custom components